sambarnes/cairo-bloom/README.md

 Motivation from [this blogpost](https://hackmd.io/@RoboTeddy/BJZFu56wF#Maxim-Computation-is-cheap-Writes-are-expensive) that states a maxim for StarkNet: `Computation is cheap.
 Writes are expensive.` That said, a bloom filter seems like it will be a fairly common tool to reach for when wanting to check membership of a set, without having to store that full set on chain.

-**Better implementations likely exist :) I used a full felt of storage for every bit in the bitarray.
-Probably should try to actually use the rest of the bits in each felt.**
+**Better implementations likely exist :)**

+~~I used a full felt of storage for every bit in the bitarray.
+Probably should try to actually use the rest of the bits in each felt.~~ Optimized a little bit, now stores 64 bits per felt of storage.

 ## Development